nricciardi/diagram/README.md

 Algorithm:

 1. Compute the overlap percentage and the distance between the bboxes
-2. Split the arrow in three parts (SOURCE, MIDDLE, TARGET)
+2. Split the arrow in three parts (SOURCE, MIDDLE, TARGET) -> MIDDLE will be greather than SOURCE and TARGET
 3. Choose the part with the highest overlap (or the lowest distance) with respect to the text

 Problems: